pauleveritt/pycharm_companion/docs/tutorials/react_typescript/class_state/index.rst

 ``null``.
 In the component *state*, though, we say it can only be a ``number``.

+TODO Cmd-Hover to see the type information, before and after.
+Or, use a type guard to avoid using !.

 `TypeScript 2.7 <https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html>`_
 provides an elegant fix for this with *definite assignment assertion*.
 Sometimes you know better than the compiler.
 At the point of assignment,